DeePayNet/deepay-woocommerce/README.md

 Accept Cryptocurrencies on your WooCommerce store.

 Read the plugin installation instructions below to get started with Deepay Cryptocurrencies payment gateway on your shop.
-Full setup guide with screenshots is also available on our blog: <https://blog.coingate.com/2017/05/install-woocommerce-bitcoin-plugin/>

 ## Install